Q-Stream/Q-Stream/README.md

 1. What options does Q-Stream provide?

+It provides and efficient way to stream any videos online for a greater experience.
+You can save history and mark "favourite" for future convenience.

 2. Is streaming videos on Q-Stream for free?

 Yes, it is free as it is entirely an open source project.